 To help you save energy and money and make a difference for the environment, PARTNER X is proud to offer you ENERGY STAR qualified [PRODUCTS] that save energy and help protect the environment, without sacrificing features or performance.

 What is ENERGY STAR?

 Products that earn the ENERGY STAR use less energy and prevent greenhouse gas emissions by meeting strict energy efficiency guidelines set by the U.S. Environmental Protection Agency and the Department of Energy.
-With energy costs and global warming top-of-mind for consumers, PARTNER X is committed to offering solutions that help consumers conserve energy and improve the quality of our environment.
+With energy costs and climate change top-of-mind for consumers, PARTNER X is committed to offering solutions that help consumers conserve energy and improve the quality of our environment.

 ENERGY STAR not only saves you money, it helps protect the environment

 The typical household spends $1,900 a year on energy bills.
 With ENERGY STAR, you can save nearly $600 on energy bills.
 By choosing [Brand] ENERGY STAR qualified [PRODUCT], you can save you up to $x annually on your energy bills.

 But more than saving energy, ENERGY STAR also makes a difference for the environment.
 Did you know that the average house can be responsible for twice the greenhouse gas emissions as the average car?
 That’s because every time you flip on a light switch, run your dishwasher, or turn on your air conditioner, you use energy, which means more greenhouse gas emissions from power plants.
 So the more energy we can save through energy efficiency, the more we help to reduce greenhouse gases and the risks of climate change.

 So join PARTNER in making a difference with ENERGY STAR.
 Go to www.energystar.gov for more information.

 Suggested Content for the Benefits of Your ENERGY STAR Qualified Product